General FAQs

 As a part of the Concierge process we may need to invoke the appraisal clause, if necessary.
 Our goal is settle the total loss directly with the insurance company, however if they are unwilling to cooperate or negotiate we'll look to invoke at that point.
 We'll discuss this with you prior.
 We always reserve this right in writing with the insurance company at the beginning of our process.

 These are all good online resources when competitively shopping for a car.
-Our research goes much further in-depth.
-We pull comps for sale and often previously sold, adjust values based on options you vehicle has versus the comparable, adjust for mileage, condition and more.
+Our research goes further in-depth.
+We pull comps for sale and even already sold, adjust values based on options you vehicle has versus the comparable, adjust for mileage, condition and more.
 This process is very similar to what many insurance companies do, but our research is unbiased which typically yields a more accurate value.
+Additionally, we often uncover things insurance appraisers miss, like factory options installed as part of a package.

-Autopraisal is able to provide valuation reporting on standard passenger autos and truck/vans, heavy equipment like semi-trucks, motorcycles, and RVs.
+Autopraisal is able to provide valuation reporting on standard passenger autos and truck/vans, as well as others.

 Simply put, it's the amount of money lost because the vehicle was in an accident or in some cases, not repaired to proper standards.
-Often, when you sell your trade your vehicle the other party may run a Carfax or similar report.
+Often, when you sell or trade your vehicle, the other party may run a Carfax or similar report.
 The report will most likely show that the vehicle was damaged.
-The other party to dealer may want to offer less (not not want the car at all) due to this.
+The other party or dealer may want to offer less (or not want the car at all) due to this.
 This claim of additional money is intended to compensate you for this loss.

 Generally yes!
 A DV claim is intended for the titled owner (leases generally don't qualify).
-Your vehicle should meet the three criteria mentioned above.
+Your vehicle should meet the three criteria mentioned the Diminished Value Services page.
 And finally the state you live may null the option of pursuing a DV claim based on stated laws and regulations.

 That's like asking for the recipe to our secret sauce.
 Not really!
 Actually, it depends.
 Basically we would determine what your vehicle was worth before the accident as compared to it's worth after the repairs are made.
 The difference is the amount of Diminished Value.